FAQ: The clinical value of calprotectin in sepsis & severe infections?

 Multiple studies have shown that calprotectin levels are elevated in patients with severe infection and sepsis, and confirms that calprotectin can accurately diagnose sepsis6-10.
 In addition, calprotectin can be a predictive biomarker for the development of severe infection8,11,12 and baseline levels in sepsis patients as well as changes in calprotectin can be predictive for patient outcome6,7,9,10,13.
 Importantly, calprotectin has shown to be able to distinguish between viral and bacterial infection14-16 which is crucial for decisions and about the course of treatment and antibiotic use.

-Moreover, calprotectin has also been reported to be earlier and superior biomarker in severe infection and sepsis compared to other inflammatory markers, like C-reactive protein (CRP), procalcitonin (PCT) and heparin-binding protein (HBP), in diagnosis, prediction and distinction between viral infection and bacterial infection5-7,12,14.
+Moreover, calprotectin has also been reported to be earlier and superior biomarker in severe infection compared to other inflammatory markers, like C-reactive protein (CRP), procalcitonin (PCT) and heparin-binding protein (HBP), in diagnosis, prediction and distinction between viral infection and bacterial infection5-7,12,14.

 Calprotectin and sepsis: